andrewtryder/WolframAlpha/README.md

 Instructions

     First, you will need to fetch an API key for WA at http://products.wolframalpha.com/developers/ It is free.
-Once getting this key, you will need to set it on your bot before things will work:
+Once getting this key, you will need to set it on your bot before things will work.
+    Reload once you perform this operation to start using it.

         /msg bot config plugins.WolframAlpha.apiKey APIKEY

-    Now, you must reload the plugin. /msg bot reload WolframAlpha .
-The plugin should work now.

     - Optional: There are some config variables that can be set for the bot.
+They mainly control output stuff.

         /msg bot config search WolframAlpha